Teplitsa/Leyka/README.txt

 5. The plugin start page (a console)

 == Changelog ==
+= 3.19.0.2 =
+* Fix: the bug of check callbacks for CP gateway recurring subscriptions fixed.
+* Fix: critical fix for all plugin updates code.
+* Fix: small fixes.

 = 3.19.0.1 =
 * Fix: the bug of active recurring subscriptions that rebilled everyday fixed.
 * Fix: the fatal error for non-existent donations admin pages fixed.